What is the Date and Site of the Miss Michigan

 When will the MISS USA® pageant be televised?

-A. The MISS USA® Pageant is scheduled to be broadcast on NBC.
-Date and location to be announced.
+A. The MISS USA® Pageant is scheduled to be broadcast on NBC on June 8, 2014, from Baton Rouge, LA.

 Will the MISS TEEN USA Pageant be televised?